galaxyyao/Ukagaka/README.md

 Drag & drop control comes from http://www.codeproject.com/Articles/20483/Drag-and-Drop-Windows-Form-Controls-Design-UI-at-R, which is under The Code Project Open License (CPOL).

+4. Global Mouse and Keyboard Hooks:

+Global Mouse and Keyboard Hooks comes from http://www.codeproject.com/Articles/7294/Processing-Global-Mouse-and-Keyboard-Hooks-in-C, which is under The Code Project Open License (CPOL).

 Windows environment and .NET Framework 4.0 is required for running.